-It depends which koala you adopt!
-Our permanent koalas: Ivy and Charlotte love visitors.
+It depends on which koala you adopt!
+Our permanent koalas: Ivy and Charlotte, love visitors.
 We run tours Monday to Thursday at 2 pm and you can book by calling 66214664.

 We have already released some of our koalas back into the wild.
 You can learn more about each koala on their profile.

 Koalas mostly eat eucalyptus leaves but will consume the flowers, buds, stems and bark of a eucalyptus tree.
-Koalas are fussy eaters and rely only on one or two eucalypt species, which are their primary browse trees.
+Koalas are fussy eaters and rely only on just a few eucalypt species, which are their primary browse trees.
 This varies between regions and an individual’s range.

 They do browse opportunistically on other species of eucalypts and some non-eucalypts such as She Oaks and Paperbarks.
 Preferred koala food trees (KFTs) in the Northern Rivers are Forest Red Gum, Tallowwood and Swamp Mahogany.